What Is An Accidental Death Benefit Rider? [2022 Update]

-Riders allow you to customize your policy to fit your exact needs.
+Insurance riders allow you to customize your policy to fit your exact needs.
 However, adding a rider means higher monthly premiums.
 Therefore, you should scrutinize the costs and benefits to ensure that a specific rider is worth it for you.

-Examples of these riders include:
+Examples of life insurance riders include:

 - Term conversion rider = allows you to convert a term life insurance policy into a whole life insurance policy